 United States Military Families

 Emory Continuing Education (ECE) is committed to assisting military service members and their families by offering a range of professional and personal development educational courses.
-ECE offers assistance to military service members, veterans and their immediate families, amounting to a 10% discount (use promo code MILITARY12 at checkout) on tuition for most program or individual courses.

 In addition, several of our specific courses are eligible for funding through the Veteran’s Educational post 9/11 benefits.

 CE is approved for the following military-related education and training benefits:

 The ECE courses that are approved for funding through the VA Educational Benefits are as follows:Certificates:

 - Advise veteran students as needed about certain procedural requirements;